 A third objective is to develop communication skills while working in interdisciplinary groups of scientists.
 These skills will be met through practicums of meetings with the participants of the field campaigns to take place in Greenland.
-This year will also feature student presentations about preliminary results derived from the previous two field seasons in Greenland.
-These talks will lead up to an end of semester symposium in preparation for student presentations at AGU.

 Readings:

 Readings will be assigned periodically to support and enhance the discussions of the field activities.
 They may include papers that address specific logistical constraints, field and laboratory techniques, particularly those suited to work in the Arctic, and basic fundamental science findings.